 It appears that this airport closes at night.
 We recommend you have a backup plan and read reviews before spending the night.
 If you have more information about the airport hours, click here to update this airport guide.

-Trujillo airport is served by the following airlines: ATSA • Avianca Peru • LATAM • Movil Air • Sky Airline.
+Trujillo airport is served by the following airlines: ATSA • Avianca • LATAM • Movil Air • Sky Airline.

 Airport Transportation: Getting To/From The Airport